Lynx-Huang/allxonTest/docs/Build a Plugin Package.md

 </TabItem>
 </Tabs>

-## Versioning
+## Version the Plugin Package​

-You can update Verison number under `CMakeLists.txt`, following [Semantic Versioning](https://semver.org/) format.
-Remember to rebuild it after update version.
+You can update *Version number* under `CMakeLists.txt`.
+Make sure you follow the [Semantic Versioning](https://semver.org/) format, and remember to rebuild the plugin packageit after the version update.

 :::caution
-If you update `v2/notifyPluginUpdate` content, you must release a new Plugin version.
-It will affect Allxon Portal Plugin Verification.
+If you update the content of `v2/notifyPluginUpdate`, you must release a new plugin version.
+It affects the plugin verification on Allxon Portal.
 :::

 ```cmake {2} title="CMakeLists.txt" showLineNumbers